Dmytro Kulyk

-Dmytro Kulyk (Дмитро Кулик; born 26 January 2002) is a Ukrainian professional footballer who plays as a forward for FC Chernihiv.
+Dmytro Kulyk (Дмитро Кулик; born 26 January 2002) is a Ukrainian professional footballer who plays as a forward for Chernihiv.

 Career

-He started to play for Yunist Chernihiv, RVUFK KyivPiddubny Olympic College, Zorya and Kudrivka.
+Kulyk started to play for Yunist Chernihiv, RVUFK KyivPiddubny Olympic College, Zorya-2 Luhansk and Kudrivka.

 FC Chernihiv

-On 25 August 2022 he signed for FC Chernihiv.
+On 25 August 2022, Kulyk signed for FC Chernihiv.
 On 27 August he made his debut in Ukrainian First League against Skoruk Tomakivka.
 On 23 October 2022, he scored his first goal with the new club against Hirnyk-Sport Horishni Plavni at the Yunist Stadium in Chernihiv.

-On 30 October 2022, he scored his second goal against Obolon Kyiv.
-On 12 November his scored against LNZ Cherkasy at the Cherkasy Arena in Cherkasy.
+Kudrivka

+In the summer of 2023 Kulyk moved again to Kudrivka, who had just been promoted to the Ukrainian Second League.
+He scored 3 goals in the league and 4 goals in the Ukrainian Cup, becoming the top scorer together with Andriy Shtohrin.